-The governing body/proprietor will ensure that all staff receive appropriate safeguarding and child protection training which is regularly updated and in line with advice from SSCB.
-In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+The governing body/proprietor will ensure that all staff receive appropriate safeguarding and child protection training which is regularly updated and in line with advice from SSP.
+In addition, all staff members will receive regular safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, staff meetings) as required, but at least annually, to provide them with relevant skills and up to date knowledge of emerging and evolving safeguarding issues to safeguard children effectively.

 All new staff members will undergo safeguarding and child protection training at induction.
 This will include training on the school's safeguarding and child protection policy, online safety, the code of conduct/staff behaviour policy, the behaviour policy, the safeguarding response to children who go missing from education, and the role of the designated safeguarding lead.
-Copies of the school's policies, procedures and Part One of KCSiE will be provided to new staff at induction.
+Copies of the school's policies, procedures and Part One of KCSiE (or Annex A for those staff who do not work directly with children) will be provided to new staff at induction.